NationalSecurityAgency/ghidra/GhidraBuild/Skeleton/data/README.txt

 The skel language definition has been commented-out within the skel.ldefs file so that the skeleton language does not show-up within Ghidra.

-See the Sleigh language documentation (docs/languages/sleigh.htm or sleigh.pdf) for details on Sleigh language specification syntax.
+See the Sleigh language documentation (docs/languages/index.html) for details Sleigh language specification syntax.